LevelFourAB/airgonaut/README.md

 > **airgonaut**.
 One who journeys through the air.

 Airgonaut is a Java-library to help implement great notifications for your users.
-Great notifications are hard, especially when you take into accounts things such as multiple devices, the wish of users to receive notifications digested or only on some devices, and localization of messages.
+Great notifications are hard, especially when you take into account things such as multiple devices, the wish of users to receive notifications digested or only on some devices, and localization of messages.

 This library provides building blocks to implement notifications in your backend and to give both you and your users control over how notifications are